 Pro tip: David and Tom Gardener are two of the best stock pickers.
 Their Motley Fool Stock Advisor recommendations have increased 563% compared to just 131.1% for the S&P 500.
 If you would have invested in Netflix when they first recommended the company, your investment would be up more than 21,000%.
 Learn more about Motley Fool Stock Advisor.

 As with any other type of stock, digital conglomerates aren’t created equal.
 Some will represent far better investment opportunities than others.
-Nonetheless, if you’re looking for the best stocks to buy in this category in 2021, the five stocks below are attractive offerings to start with.
+Nonetheless, if you’re looking for the best stocks to buy in this category, the five stocks below are attractive offerings to start with.

 1. Amazon.com (NASDAQ: AMZN)